ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

 ## Motivation

+1. Regulation A+ allows a company to register a security offering with the SEC (U.S. Federal).
+Such a filing allows the company to advertise the securities to all KYC verified investors.
+2. Delaware General Corporation Law requires that stock issued by a Delaware corporation be recorded in a stock ledger.
+3. These tokens are compliant with Delaware General Corporation Law, which is sufficient for registration as an equity security under U.S. federal Regulation A+.
+4. This standard could be extended beyond Regulation A+ to include equity issued by any Delaware corporation, whether private or public.

 By using a `Regulation A+` compatible Token, a firm may be able to raise funds via IPO, conforming to Delaware Corporations Law, but bypassing the need for involvement of a traditional Stock Exchange.

 The are currently no Token standards that conform to the `Regulation A+` rules. `ERC20` Tokens do not support KYC/AML rules required by the General Corporation Law, and do not provide facilities for the exporting of lists of stockholders.

 While the `ERC721` Token proposal allows for some association of metadata with an Ethereum address, its uses are not completely aligned with The Act or `Regulation A+` rules.

 ## Specification